If you are looking for a plant that lives up to its common name the Chain of hearts plant or Ceropegia woodii is

-This trailing plant has the added attraction that it will also flower, small pink or magenta to mauve waxy flowers from spring through to autumn are an added interest to the foliage.
+This is a trailing plant has the added attraction that it will also flower, small pink or magenta to mauve waxy flowers from spring through to autumn are an added interest to the foliage.
 The long chains can reach 3 – 4 meters in length, a fully grown specimen is an impressive site in a hanging basket.

 A few facts